oussama-zbair/Tdd-dojo/README.md

 ------------

-To Advaced my tdd practice, I made the solution of two given exercice in a java Software Engineer intreview : the first exercice is about a train , second about a restaurant.
+With the goal of advancing my TDD practice, I created solutions for two exercises frequently given in Java software engineering interviews, featuring a train and a restaurant scenario.
+The source code can be accessed for review